Takashi's Japanese Dictionary

 • See Also

-二刀流 (にとうりゅう, Nitoryu/Nitōryū) is a Japanese idiomatic expression that literally means “two-sword style”, and figuratively means “excel at two very different things”.
-For instance, you are definitely 二刀流 if you make a living both as a fashion designer and football player.
-There is another idiomatic expression similar to this: 二足(にそく)の草鞋(わらじ)を履(は)く, which literally means “wear two pairs of straw shoes” and figuratively “have two completely different jobs/roles”.
+二刀流 (にとうりゅう, Nitouryu/Nitōryū) is a Japanese idiomatic expression that literally means “two-sword style”, and figuratively means “excel at two very different things”.
+For instance, you are definitely 二刀流 if you make a living both as a fashion icon and football player.
+There is another idiomatic expression similar to it: 二足(にそく)の草鞋(わらじ)を履(は)く, which literally means “wear two pairs of straw shoes” and figuratively “have two completely different jobs/roles; wear two hats”.

 二刀流 and Shohei Ohtani (大谷翔平)